Moduli of Distributions via Singular Schemes: Syzygies and Codimension one Distributions on Pn

-Recall that the degree of a codimension one distribution $\sF$ on $\pn$ is geometrically defined by the tangency between $\sF$ and a general line $L$.
+The degree of a codimension one distribution $\sF$ on $\pn$ is geometrically defined by the tangency between $\sF$ and a general line $L$.
 If a global section of $\Omega_\pn^1(k)$ defines $\sF$ then its restriction to $L$ defines a degree $k-2$ divisor (on $L$), called the tangency divisor.
 Thus the degree is defined by $d=k-2$, see \cite[section 2.5]{CJV}.
-Note that we also have $d = 2 - c_1(T_\sF)$.
+In this particular case, the sequence \eqref{eq:Dist} becomes

-Given $Z$ the singular scheme of a degree $d$ distribution on $\mathbb{P}^n$, the distributions singular at $Z$ are defined by twisted $1$-forms vanishing on $Z$.
+Given the singular scheme $Z$ of a degree $d$ distribution on $\mathbb{P}^n$, the distributions singular at $Z$ are defined by twisted $1$-forms vanishing on $Z$.
 We will now show a correspondence between these forms and linear first syzygies of the homogeneous ideal $I(Z)$, provided that $Z$ is not contained in a hypersurface of degree $\leq d$.

-As a consequence of the classification obtained in \cite[Section 8]{CCJ}, every codimension one distribution of degree 1 on $\p3$ satisfies the condition posed in the previous paragraph, since $h^0(\iz(d))=h^1(T_\sF(-2))=0$ for every possible tangent sheaf $T_\sF$.
-In higher degree, one can show that codimension one distribution on $\pn$ with zero-dimensional singular scheme also satisfies this hypothesis.
+As a consequence of the classification obtained in \cite[Section 8]{CCJ}, every codimension one distribution of degree 1 on $\p3$ satisfies $h^1(T_\sF(-2))=0$.
+Thus \eqref{seq:distpn} implies that $h^0(\iz(d))=h^1(T_\sF(-2))=0$, i.e., $Z= \sing(\sF)$ cannot be contained in a hypersurface of degree $\leq d$.
+We prove below that this condition is also verified for codimension one distributions on $\pn$ with zero-dimensional singular scheme, which we call generic.

-\begin{defi} A codimension one distribution on $\pn$ is said to be \emph{generic} if its singular scheme is a (not necessarily reduced) zero-dimensional subscheme of $\pn$. \end{defi}
+\begin{defi} A codimension one distribution on $\pn$ is said to be \emph{generic} if its singular scheme is either empty or a zero-dimensional subscheme of $\pn$. \end{defi}

 The previous definition is justified by the fact that codimension one distributions of degree $d$ with zero-dimensional singular scheme form an open subset of $\mathbb{P}(H^0(\opn(d+2)))$.